Continuing Education Activity

 Certain conditions may put patients at an increased risk of complications from therapeutic hypothermia.
 In such cases, targeted temperature management may still be used to achieve normothermia.
 Absolute contraindications to therapeutic hypothermia include hemorrhagic stroke, GCS > 8, uncontrolled bleeding, uncontrolled hemodynamically unstable rhythms, and cardiac arrest due to trauma.
 Relative contraindications to therapeutic hypothermia include thrombocytopenia (<50 K), coagulopathy, prolonged cardiac arrest (> 60 minutes), and refractory hypotension despite fluid and vasopressor support.

-The process of targeted temperature management can divide into three phases: the induction phase, maintenance phase, and rewarming phase.
+The targeted temperature management process can divide into three phases: the induction phase, maintenance phase, and rewarming phase.
 The goal is to achieve a core temperature of 32 to 34 degrees Celsius as soon as possible, maintain this temperature for 12 to 24 hours, and then rewarm at a controlled rate of 0.2 to 0.5 C/hour.

 Induction of hypothermia is the process in which a target core temperature of 32 to 34 degrees Celsius is reached as quickly as possible.
 This is achievable through several different external and internal cooling mechanisms.
 Hypothermia induction may be started in the ambulance or once the patient arrives at the hospital.
 Although it was thought that earlier cooling by paramedics en route to hospital would result in improved outcomes due to more rapid attainment of target temperature, this was not the case in some studies.
 One randomized controlled trial assigned 234 patients resuscitated from out of hospital cardiac arrest to either prehospital cooling or cooling after admission.
 The prehospital cooling was performed by paramedics using a rapid infusion of 2 liters of ice-cold (4 degrees C) lactated Ringers solution and was found to decrease core temperature by an average of 0.8 degrees C (P=0.01).
 However, the earlier achievement of target temperature was not associated with improved outcomes at hospital discharge.
-The RINSE trial (Rapid Infusion of Cold Normal Saline) found that out-of-hospital patients with cardiac arrest who received cold saline during CPR had reduced rates of ROSC, and provided no improvement in outcomes at hospital discharge.
-These results conflict with results from animal trials in which earlier cooling improved outcomes, raising questions as to when cooling should be commenced for optimal outcomes.
+The RINSE trial (Rapid Infusion of Cold Normal Saline) found that out-of-hospital patients with cardiac arrest who received cold saline during CPR had reduced rates of ROSC and provided no improvement in outcomes at hospital discharge.
+These results conflict with results from animal trials in which earlier cooling improved outcomes, raising questions about when cooling should be commenced for optimal outcomes.

 There are three main categories of cooling methods: conventional cooling techniques, surface cooling systems, and intravascular cooling systems.